graphql-rust/juniper/docs/book/content/tracing/index.md

 }
 ```

-Manually setting `#[graphql(tracing(ignore))]` to avoid tracing of all, let's say for
+Manually setting `#[graphql(tracing(ignore))]` to prevent tracing of all, let's
-example synchronous field resolvers is rather inefficient when you have GraphQL
+say for example synchronous field resolvers is rather inefficient when you have
-object with too much fields.
-In this case you can use `tracing` attribute on
+GraphQL object with too much fields.
+In this case you can use `tracing` attribute
-top-level to skip tracing of specific field group or not to trace at all.
+on top-level to trace specific group of fields or not to trace at all.
 `tracing` attribute can be used with one of the following arguments:
 `sync`, `async`, `only` or `skip_all`.
  - Use `sync` to trace only synchronous resolvers (struct fields and `fn`s).